-The Consumer Packaged Goods industry today is in the midst of an interesting bundle of challenges and opportunities.
+The CPG industry today is in the midst of an interesting bundle of challenges and opportunities.
 While rapidly changing demographics and consumption choices in most markets and the associated complexity across the value chain is a challenge, rise of e-commerce (despite what might look like a threat from an “A” player) and the growing adoption of analytics-driven decision making by business teams are clear opportunities.

 In a series of posts over the next few months, starting with this overview, CPG industry practitioners from Tiger Analytics will talk about current best practices in data management and analytics around these five areas: